 Tipping

 The Bad: Due to the poverty we’ve seen in Cuba and usually low prices, we tipped everyone generously.
-When 10% was included on the check, we used to round everything up leave extra tip.
-Even so, after multiple meals at the same restaurant they still tried to scam us with the change.
+When 10% was included on the check, we used to round everything up and leave an extra tip.
+Even so, after multiple meals at the same restaurant, they still tried to scam us with the change.

 The Good: We tipped generously our accommodation hosts as well.
 One of them was so surprised by our tip that they gave us a souvenir in exchange.
 That souvenir now has a story attached to it.